sympleaichat/simpleaichat/README.md

 SimpleAIChat is an independent, unofficial client.
 It is not affiliated with or endorsed by OpenAI or Google.
 All API keys are used locally and are never transmitted to any third-party servers.
+The app provides an interface to third-party AI services (OpenAI, Gemini, etc.).
+Use is subject to the terms and conditions of each respective provider.
+The developer is not responsible for any charges, API fees, or data loss that may result from the use of the app.